guillermooo/sublime-undocs/source/file_management/file_management.rst

 To switch projects quickly, press :kbd:`Ctrl+Alt+P`.

-Project data is stored in JSON files with a `.sublime-project` extension.
+Project data are stored in JSON files with a *.sublime-project* extension.
-Wherever there's a `.sublime-project` file, you may find one or more `.sublime-workspace` files.
-Workspaces are explained later.
+Wherever there's a *.sublime-project* file, you will find an ancillary *.sublime-workspace* file too.
+The second one is used by Sublime Text and you shouldn't edit it yourself.

 Project files can define settings specific to that project.
 More information in the `official documentation`_.